About

 BIO

-Starting as a self-taught musician in Egypt, Mina earned a full scholarship to pursue a master’s in Composition for Screen at the Royal College of Music in London.
-Graduating at the top of his class, he received the prestigious Joseph Horovitz Prize for his outstanding achievements.
+A self-taught musician in Egypt, Mina was awarded a full scholarship to pursue a Master’s in Composition for Screen at the Royal College of Music in London, where he graduated top of his class and received the Joseph Horovitz Prize for outstanding achievement.

-Mina is an Academy Gold Fellow through the Jonas Gwangwa Music Composition Initiative and a participant in both the inaugural Composer Filmmaker Accelerator Program at the Vancouver International Film Festival and the Film Composers Lab with the Royal Scottish National Orchestra.
-Recently, he was invited to join the THRIVE development program, led by esteemed composer Lorne Balfe.
+He is an Academy Gold Fellow through the Jonas Gwangwa Music Composition Initiative and an alumnus of both the Composer Filmmaker Accelerator (Vancouver International Film Festival) and the Film Composers Lab with the Royal Scottish National Orchestra.
+Mina was also selected for the THRIVE Mentorship Program, led by acclaimed composer Lorne Balfe.

-Mina’s compositions have garnered widespread recognition.
-He received a Silver Medal for Outstanding Achievement in Composition at the Global Music Awards.
-Additionally, he ranked among the top five composers in the 2024 Oticons Faculty International Film Music Competition and the Call for Score competition organized by the European Recording Orchestra.
+Mina’s work has received international recognition, including a Silver Medal for Outstanding Achievement at the Global Music Awards.
+He was also named among the top five composers in the 2024 Oticons Faculty International Film Music Competition and the Call for Score competition organized by the European Recording Orchestra.